tamiminaser/Leanx/README.md

-# Python_Login_System
+# Leanx
-A simple login system with Python
+A web-based app for teams